 Dr. Belle Rose Ragins, an expert in mentoring, diversity and positive relationships at work, has long been examining the positive impact of mentoring on employees’ organisational attachment and the role gender and diversity plays.
 As Ragins said: “Changes that happen in people’s lives are not just left in threshold of one domain when you’re entering another.
 The presence of informal mentors helps people deal with life challenges that occur inside and outside of the workplace.”

-The research showed the fact that for many women with a successful career – between a third and a half to be exact – having children just wasn’t a viable option.
-In fact, 33% of such women (business executives, doctors, lawyers, academics, and the like) in the 41-to-55 age bracket were childless, a figure that rose to 42% in corporate America.
+The research showed the fact that for many women with a successful career – between a third and a half– having children just wasn’t a viable option.
+33% of such women (business executives, doctors, lawyers, academics, and the like) in the 41-to-55 age bracket were childless, a figure that rose to 42% in corporate America.

 This research supports the supposition that for those who do venture into motherhood or adoption, this type of mentoring offer is critical.
 Whilst this example focuses on maternity, Return to Work Mentoring takes into account the unique needs of all colleagues at all stages of return to work transition.

 Please note that Return to Work Mentoring does not replace any Organisational policies and procedures, it works to compliment them.